-A week ago today Randy introduced himself to the owners of Farmer’s Daughter, an artistic floral design shop opening in his Deutschtown neighborhood.
+So Randy introduced himself to the owners of Farmer’s Daughter Flowers, an artistic floral design shop opening in his Deutschtown neighborhood.
 He offered to help promote their Grand Opening the next day with colorful posts to two neighborhood Facebook pages with more than 1,700 followers.

 Now, that may seem a bit late for marketing a launch.
 But he knew from experience that a strong post would go viral quickly and in time for the Opening the next morning.

-Creating a quick buzz for business launches in 2015
+Creating a quick buzz for business launches in the neighborhood

 Randy Strothman & Associates had already launched two new businesses on the street: Bistro To Go in 2007 and Priory Fine Pastries in 2005.
 They both proved to be great successes—in the era before social media.
 But today social media marketing can be a powerful tool for business launches.
-And Randy aimed to be a neo-Paul Revere: “The flowers are coming!!
+And Randy aimed to be a neo-Paul Revere for the new Farmer’s Daughter Flowers: “The flowers are coming!!
 The flowers are coming!!”

 It took 15 minutes for photography, a half hour in Photoshop, and then quick postings on two community Facebook pages.
 On Deutschtown’s Facebook page 40 people Liked the photos and post and 8 people commented.
 More importantly there were 19 Shares.
 On the second page, 52 people Liked, 5 people commented.
 That may not seem like a lot, but Randy heard a buzz starting and knew the community mavens would do the rest…

 That was enough to get a big buzz going.
 The next day customers swamped Farmer’s Daughter Flowers… and decimated the inventory by the end of Opening Day.
 The owners had to restock heavily the next morning.
 That’s the sweet fragrance of success!